Garden of Delete: Composition

-In interviews during the promotional campaign of Garden of Delete, Lopatin said that his intentions were to "make a hyperactive/depressive record" and "conflate really aggressive music with sugary pop progressions".
-In addition to the "cool, frictionless pads, airy choral presets, and [...] synthesized sounds" of R Plus Seven, the album draws inspiration from metal, top 40 radio, electronic dance music, alternative rock, industrial and trance music.
+In interviews during and after the promotional campaign of Garden of Delete, Lopatin stated that his intentions were to "make a hyperactive/depressive record" and "conflate really aggressive music with sugary pop progressions".
+In addition to the "cool, frictionless pads, airy choral presets, and [...] synthesized sounds" that characterized R Plus Seven, the album variously draws inspiration from metal, top 40 radio, industrial, alternative rock and music from the scene and rave subcultures.
 The album prominently incorporates digital simulations of guitars like the Chapman Stick and electric guitars played with shredding techniques.
-It is the first Oneohtrix Point Never album with prominently "sung" vocals, rendered using the software instrument Chipspeech which allowed Lopatin to write lyrics and play them chromatically.
-Sasha Geffen of Consequence of Sound noted nonetheless that "you only catch them in snippets inside the grotesque mesh of processing Lopatin’s used to filter them".
+It is the first Oneohtrix Point Never album with vocals and lyrics, rendered using the software instrument Chipspeech which allowed Lopatin to write abstract phrases and vocalize them chromatically.
+Sasha Geffen of Consequence of Sound noted nonetheless that "you only catch them in snippets inside the grotesque mesh of processing Lopatin's used to filter them".
 The Fader wrote that "the record, a meticulous collage of mutilated samples and computer-generated voices, careens between uncanny familiarity and total alienness".
-The release was accompanied by a lyric sheet.
+The album was accompanied by a lyric sheet in its booklet on CD and inner gatefold on vinyl.

-Thump described Garden of Delete as "a guided tour through the producer's own psychological and physical experience of adolescence — filtered through the prism of his free-wheeling and future-gazing production style", writing that "there's beat programming that sounds like heavy metal drum fills on steroids; voices pushed to demonic, pitched extremes; testosterone-fueled guitar licks worthy of Slash himself".
-AllMusic wrote that Lopatin "uses his music's porous boundaries brilliantly, whether he's fusing molten R&B with death metal's growls and rapid-fire kick drums on the standout "Sticky Drama", crafting dizzying juxtapositions and edits on "I Bite Through It"'s violent melancholy, or naming one of the album's most beautiful ambient pop moments after the child abuse documentary Child of Rage".
-Scott Wilson of Fact characterized the album as "full of lurid electronic presets that sound like a guitar blasting out of a wall of amplifiers and palm-muted note runs that sound like painstakingly sequenced MIDI, a grotesque, sinewy collection of sounds that evokes the intertwined sensation of curiosity and disgust I felt browsing the horror section of my local video rental store as a child in the early 1990s".
+Writing for Thump, Emilie Freelander described Garden of Delete as "a guided tour through the producer's own psychological and physical experience of adolescence—filtered through the prism of his free-wheeling and future-gazing production style", writing that "there's beat programming that sounds like heavy metal drum fills on steroids; voices pushed to demonic, pitched extremes; testosterone-fueled guitar licks worthy of Slash himself".
+Heather Phares of AllMusic wrote that Lopatin "uses his music's porous boundaries brilliantly, whether he's fusing molten R&B with death metal's growls and rapid-fire kick drums on the standout "Sticky Drama", crafting dizzying juxtapositions and edits on "I Bite Through It"'s violent melancholy, or naming one of the album's most beautiful ambient pop moments after the child abuse documentary Child of Rage".
+Scott Wilson of Fact nostalgically described the album's sound palette as being "full of lurid electronic presets that sound like a guitar blasting out of a wall of amplifiers and palm-muted note runs that sound like painstakingly sequenced MIDI, a grotesque, sinewy collection of sounds that evokes the intertwined sensation of curiosity and disgust I felt browsing the horror section of my local video rental store as a child in the early 1990s".